lmj/lfarm/README.md

   http://technet.microsoft.com/en-us/library/bb742433.aspx

-Once you have the keytab file, make sure that the environment variable `KRB5_KTNAME` is set to the path of keytab file and that it is readable by the lfarm server instance.
+Once you have the keytab file, make sure that the environment variable `KRB5_KTNAME` is set to the path of the keytab file and that it is readable by the lfarm server instance.
 If not, the server will not be able to authenticate itself against the client which will prevent it from connecting.